willwade/AACProcessors/README.md

 - Text extraction from buttons and pages
 - Basic translation support

+## And non-AAC formats
+### Apple Panels (`.ascconfig`)
+- Support for Apple Panels board sets (used in MacOS for On-screen keyboards)
+- Text extraction from buttons and pages
+- Basic translation support
+- Images supported on buttons

 ### Screenshot Processor (optional)

-The screenshot processor is an optional dependency that requires additional dependencies.
+The screenshot processor is an optional dependency that requires additional dependencies (warning: quite a few!).
 Install it with:

 ```bash
 pip install aac-processors[screenshot]